-On the flipside of hedonic well-being, another measure of wellbeing is eudaimonic well-being.
-While both hedonic and eudaimonic well-being are two ways of thinking about the pursuit of happiness, eudaimonism is about engaging in activities, not for the sake of our own 'happiness' but for realizing our 'potential.'
-Similar to hedonism, eudaimonic well-being has been previously shown to be heritable to some extent.
+Both hedonic and eudaimonic well-being are two ways of thinking about the pursuit of happiness.
+Eudaimonism is about engaging in activities not for our own happiness but to realize our own potential.
+Similar to hedonism, eudaimonic well-being is thought to be heritable to some extent.

-Through a first-ever genome-wide association study investigating this, they found two gene loci associated only with eudaimonic well-being.
+Through the first-ever genome-wide association study on inheritable eudaimonic well-being, the researchers found two gene loci associated only with eudaimonic well-being.

-However, interestingly, the investigators also noticed that there is considerable overlap in the loci found to be linked to eudaimonic and hedonic well-being, implying that these two forms of well-being may not be so different after all and that they may, in fact, be influenced by largely the same key genes.
+However, the investigators also noticed a considerable overlap in the loci found to be linked to eudaimonic and hedonic well-being, implying that these two forms of well-being may not be so different after all and that they may be influenced by largely the same key genes.

-Thus, what influences us toward hedonism or eudaimonia is not as much our genes as it is the environmental cues around us.
+What influences us toward hedonism or eudaimonia might be both within our genes and the environmental cues around us.

-Find out on Genomelink if you are genetically predispositioned for eudaimonism!
+Find out on Genomelink if you have a genetic predisposition towards eudaimonism!